Zubrungus/pixel-party/README.md

 Users can zoom the canvas in and out and drag it where they want to on the screen.
 The toggle grid button displays the canvas grid for precision placing.

 ## Collaborators
+### Main Contributors
 Nick Bappe - [GitHub](https://github.com/Zubrungus) /
 Anthony Schwab - [GitHub](https://github.com/ant-codes-42) /
 Jay Bhatt - [GitHub](https://github.com/rasersharpe)

+### Additional help
+Hari Edwin for advice on which colors to use for our color palette.
+Our intructor, Rachel Thiim, for helping us solve network issues.
+[This excellent writeup](https://redditinc.com/blog/how-we-built-rplace) on how r/place was created was used a guide for the front-end.

 ## License